Privilege Management Console Policy Management in the MMC

 For more information, please see Assign a Policy to a Group in Privilege Management Console.

-Check out a Policy in the Privilege Management Console MMC Snap-in
+Check out a Policy Using the Privilege Management Console MMC Snap-in

 Policies that have been checked into PMC must be checked out to be edited.